rife2/bld-exec/README.md

 }
 ```

-### Failure Modes
+## Exit Status

-Use the `fail` function to specify whether data returned to the standard streams and/or an abnormal exit value
+Use the `failOnExit` function to specify whether a command non-zero exit status constitutes a failure.
-constitute a failure.

 ```java
 @BuildCommand